Hullo and welcome to my Euro Coins Internet site.

 Details of the motifs are given in the pages dealing with the respective countries.

 Initially it was decided that the country specific sides of the Euro coins could not be changed.
-This decision was reversed in 2004 which in effect gave birth to the two Euro commemorative issues - a welcome decision for collectors.
+This decision was reversed in 2004 which in effect gave birth to the two Euro commemorative coins (also known as commemorative issues) - a welcome decision for collectors.